Components

 // console.log(name); // Will result in error as this code gets executed before the component even renders.

-// Variables defined here can be read inside the template tag using {variable} syntax
+// Variables defined here can be read inside the body tag using {variable} syntax

 // Used for defining functions which get executed on events like on:click, on:customevent, onclick, etc